srnunio/gen_i18n/README.md

 # gen_i18n
-Library to help you add internationalization in your project dart generating classes and translation files.
+This library adds internationalization to your dart project, generating classes and translation files

 ## Installation
 ```